atlastheshark/bionic-reader-ios-macos/README.md

 You will have to open Bionic Reader once, and open it from the Security & Privacy menu in System Settings.

 # Build Instructions
-- Clone repo using GitHub Desktop or xcode
+- Clone repo using GitHub Desktop or Xcode
 - Make sure you have both a Team and a Signing Certificate set on each of the build targets
 - Should build fine just as is, no other editing required.